pierrebeitz/typescript-workshop/README.md

 Our customer just reported a critical issue!

 The App at `http://localhost:3333` falsely greets with `Hello, [object Object]`!
-Fortunately Alice recently introduced Typescript to the project.
+Fortunately Alice recently introduced TypeScript to the project.
 Unfortunately she was in a hurry and used `any`-annotations everywhere to make the compiler happy!

 Narrow down the types in `app/app.ts` and afterwards let the compiler guide you to finding the bug!
 This has to happen ASAP (as always)!